Auanema

 Auanema is a genus of halophilic roundworms from the family Rhabditidae, first described by a group of biologists in 2017.
-It is found in Mono Lake in the US state of California, a lake of high salinity and can survive a level of arsenic dosage that is lethal to human.
+It is found in Mono Lake in the US state of California, a lake of high salinity and can survive a level of arsenic dosage that is lethal to humans.

 Description

-Auanema can survive in environments with an arsenic dosage of 500 times the lethal dosage for human.
+Auanema can survive in environments with an arsenic dosage of 500 times the lethal dosage for humans.
 Certain species of this genus were observed to have three sexes: male, female and hermaphrodite.

 Species

 The genus has the following six species: